 Flag Beach is a spot with choppy and clean waves.
 There are different types and of different sizes depending on the point of the beach: places further south tend to have more waves.

-In summer, you can kite wearing only boardshorts and a rashguard.
+In summer, you can kite wearing only boardshorts and a rashguard or a shorty if you fancy that.
 A 3/2 wetsuit is recommended for the coldest months.

 Flag Beach is huge.
 There is room for everyone to set up and launch.
 Just be careful, don't start near the rocks and look for them under the water so you or your board doesn’t get damaged.